 Alcohol-free drinks are generally lower in calories and sugar-free, so if you are looking to lose weight or sugar triggers you to drink alcohol, this can actually be a good alternative to coke and lemonade and other fizzy drinks.

 Only you can tell if an alcohol-free drink triggers you.
 Some people decide to avoid non-alcoholic beers and wines, and that’s fine by us.
-We think choice is good for everyone, but ultimately, it’s up to you.
+We think choice is good for everyone.

 Are there any books about alcohol you can recommend?